SynteLang/SynteLang/README.md

 Each listing has a tape loop available which is accessed by the `tape` operator.
 The tape loop is a rolling buffer of 1 second in length.
 The output of `tape` is the 'record head', which is the input delayed by one second.
 For other delay times the loop can be accessed by the tap operator, where the fractional part of the operand sets the delay time.
 For example an operand of value 2.3 will give a tap at 300 milliseconds (0.3s).
 Multiple `tap` operators can be used.
 The use of multiple `tape` operators is undefined.

 ## Arithmetic operations
-An operand may be added in a listing of the form a/b or axb where a and b are valid numbers and the result is divison and multiplication respectively.
+An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is divison and multiplication respectively.
 For example: typing
 >
 	in 2/3
 will result in